Skip to content

 vm.ipYour VM’s static IP (default: 10.10.10.10)

 The shell library provides helper functions used by scripts and LaunchAgents.
+It is the connective tissue of the system — unglamorous, essential, and the first thing to check when something stops working.

 1. Source the library in your shell profile.